mzollin/CloudInf_restconf/README.md

 Once you got all the necessary XMLs you can replace the values that you want as variables with Jinja2 placeholders, place them in the template folder and add the name and value specific to the device to the corresponding section of the configuration file.

 ### Building the Configuration
 The best way to get familiar with the configuration file structure is to read the provided example in [configuration.yaml](../master/configuration.yaml).
+The YAML structure is hierarchical and the first level are the different devices.
+The second level (in *configuration*) contains different *sections* each relating to a capability that needs to be configured. **Important:** Every *section* in the configuration file needs a corresponding template with the same name in the template folder.
+The *leaf_url* field denotes the RESTCONF URI leaf for PUTting the corresponding resource.

 ## Usage
 Prepare the configuration and template files as stated above and start the script: